Columbia, Maryland Water Quality Report

 Where does Columbia's water come from?
 If you live in the North Laurel area, east of Interstate 95 and south of Patuxent Range Road, your water comes from the Washington Suburban Sanitary Commission ( WSSC ) in Laurel.
 If you live anywhere else in Howard County and are connected to public water, your water comes from Baltimore City.
 Baltimore uses surface water from rainfall and snowmelt as the source of its water.
 The City of Baltimore water supply system consists of three major sources: the Gunpowder Falls, North Branch Patapsco River and the Susquehanna River.
 Three reservoirs outside the city limits collect and store water.
 Liberty Reservoir is located on the North Branch of the Patapsco River on the boundary between Baltimore and Carroll Counties.
 It collects water from a 163.4 square mile drainage area that includes eastern Carroll County and southwestern Baltimore County.

 Is Columbia's water safe to drink?
+Does Columbia put fluoride in the water?

 Source: City of Columbia, MD